yashwanth2714/Developer-Tools-for-CPQ/README.md

 - 🖱️ **Hover Help**
   - Hover over a BML function → see **signature and description instantly**
   - Eliminates constant context-switching to Oracle docs

-- 🎨 **Built-in Color Themes**
-  - Includes popular **dark and light themes** (Monokai, Nord, GitHub Dark Dimmed, Notepad++-like, etc.)
-  - Optimized for CPQ developers who spend all day in BML

  - ✅ **Inline Code Quality Validation**
     - Provides a SonarLint-like experience for Oracle CPQ BML language and surfaces common code-quality issues inline as diagnostics.